w4ffl35/audiorecorder/README.md

 Qt 6 desktop application for recording speaker or microphone output to a 16-bit PCM WAV file.

+This code was generated with AI.
+I wanted a very simple audio recorder for a project and did not like the available options.
+Its ugly, but it works.

 ## Backends

 - Windows: WASAPI loopback via miniaudio.